-At Least 10 Killed, Including Police Officer, In Nova Scotia Shootings
+At Least 16 Killed, Including Police Officer, In Nova Scotia Shootings

-At least 10 people, including a police officer, are dead following a 12-hour shooting rampage in Nova Scotia, according to Canadian authorities.
+At least 16 people, including a police officer, are dead following a 12-hour shooting rampage in Nova Scotia, according to Canadian authorities.
 The suspected shooter is also dead.
+It's thought to be Canada's deadliest mass shooting in recent history.

-The Royal Canadian Mountain Police (RCMP) identified the alleged gunman as Gabriel Wortman, 51.
+The Royal Canadian Mounted Police (RCMP) identified the alleged gunman as Gabriel Wortman, 51.
 They believe he acted alone, leading police on a chase across the northern part of the Canadian province that began Saturday and came to an end on Sunday morning.

 RCMP identified the deceased officer as Constable Heidi Stevenson, who had been with the force for 23 years.
 Another officer is receiving treatment after he was injured, but is expected to recover, authorities said.

-Note: An earlier version of this story incorrectly referred to the Canadian police service as the Royal Canadian Mountain Police.
-In fact, it's called the Royal Canadian Mounted Police.